atelieramb/guardia/README.md

 We can perhaps assume that the designers in charge of the visual identity of the Spanish National Police were therefore aware that they were reflecting a science-fiction vernacular aesthetic in the graphic design of the Cuerpo Nacional de Policía, present all over Spain. <br>

 We believe such a process should be approached critically and be (easily) re-appropriated and reused.
-This is the main motivation on why Guardia is released for everyone on a SIL Open Font Licence (with some exceptions*).</div>
+This is the main motivation on why Guardia is released for everyone on a SIL Open Font Licence.</div>

 <b>Use: SIL Open Font License</b><br>
-<i>*Strictly no NFTs, no crypto-related projects, no law enforcement</i><br>